mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

 *  **Access Rights for Document Root Directory**
    For the web server to be able to access the files inside the document root folder and serve them to a web browser it needs adequate rights.
    If you use the user `www` to start your web server, then this user must have the right to access the files inside the document root folder.
 Typically this is not the case.
-You can either adapt the access rights or use the current Mac user to start Apache.
+You can either adapt the access rights or use the current Mac user to start your web servers.

    During the development phase of a site it is easier to use the current Mac user to start your web server.
    The user `www` is generally only used on production servers.